How much money will I receive when I create and sell my mortgage note?

 2. Interest Rate: The interest rate should reflect the risk that the note seller is taking by seller-financing the mortgage note sale in the first place.
 The higher the interest rate, the more money the note will sell for – plain and simple.
 It would be suggested to keep the interest rate in the high single digits to low double digits (no higher than 12% will suffice in order to receive top dollar when you sell a mortgage note).
 With all due respect to the note borrower, if they want a 5% interest rate (or lower), they need to go to a bank and borrower money.
 Banks can afford it, private sellers cannot.

 3. Recourse/Personal Guarantee from Borrower: What is recourse and/or a personal guarantee?
-A personal guarantee is exactly as it sounds – a entity such as a business, government agency, family trust, or anything that is not a private individual would need to sign a document stating they they are personally liable for any missed payments or default within the contract (mortgage note) that is put into place.
+A personal guarantee is exactly as it sounds – an entity such as a business, government agency, family trust, or anything that is not a private individual would need to sign a document stating they are personally liable for any missed payments or default within the contract (mortgage note) that is put into place.
 If you do not get a personal guarantee when creating a note, this could mean the difference of tens of thousands of dollars LESS in your pocket.
 It is that important.
-It could be the difference of selling the mortgage note or not selling the mortgage note.
+It could be the difference between selling real estate notes or not selling the mortgage note.

 Following these basic guidelines should allow a note seller to get on the right track to receiving the most money for their mortgage note.